 1. Application confirmed

 Once you’ve applied, we'll send you a confirmation email.
-If you mentioned any additional requirements, we'll contact you at the room offer stage to discuss them.
+If you mentioned additional requirements, please ensure you upload the relevant supporting medical evidence.
+We'll be in touch if we require further information.

 2. Receive your room offer*